Vulnerability Remediation

 Scan-first architecture

-The product was fundamentally organized around vulnerability scans rather than vulnerabilities themselves, requiring a structural UX shift rather than incremental UI changes.
+The platform’s underlying data model was organized around scans rather than vulnerabilities, requiring a structural UX shift rather than incremental UI changes.

 Fragmented remediation tooling